Date Posted: Monday, 19th May 2025

 A FTSE 250 company embarking on a significant AI initiative might need a transformative CTO, but publicly advertising for "AI transformation leadership" effectively broadcasts their strategic direction before they're ready to announce it.
 Consequently, these searches remain confidential.

+13,810 CTOs in the UK — a 2% year-on-year rise.
 As the executive tech talent pool expands, visibility in the hidden market has never been more critical.

 Data source: LinkedIn Talent Insights